NeoJRotary/ingress-nginx-backend/README.md

 - SERVICE_ACCOUNT : your service account credential content in json format
 - GCS_BUCKET : bucket name
 - CONFIG_FOLDER : config files folder.
 It will download all files in it.
+- ENABLE_MODULE_GEOIP : if `true` it will download `Maxmind GeoLite` and setup GeoIP module for you.

 ## Setup Service Account
 You can set value directly at k8s configuration or pass by k8s secret.